-- International Federations shall include International-Level Athletes in their Education Pool; - National Anti-Doping Organizations shall include National-Level Athletes in their Education Pool; - Major Event Organizations shall include participants of their Events in their Education Pool.
+- International Federations shall include International-Level Athletes in their Education Pool; - National Anti-Doping Organizations shall include National-Level Athletes in their Education Pool;

+Major Event Organizations shall include participants of their Events in their Education Pool.

-6.1.2 Requirements for all Signatories
+6.1.1 6.1.2 Requirements for all Signatories

-In addition, all Signatories shall include the following Athletes in their Education Pool:
+In addition, all All Signatories shall include the following Athletes in their Education Pool:

-- Minors competing at International Events where Testing takes place; - Athletes included in a Testing Pool; - Athletes included in Registered Testing Pool; - Athletes returning from a period of Ineligibility.
+- Minors competing at International Events where Testing takes place; - Athletes included in a Testing Pool; - Athletes included in the Registered Testing Pool; - Athletes receiving notification of potential Anti-Doping Rule Violations; - Athletes serving/returning from a period of Ineligibility.